 We recommend establishing velocity rules that monitor the frequency and volume of transactions, as well as transaction amounts.
 For example, you could create a rule that blocks a card if multiple transactions with a value less than $1 are attempted within a specific time frame, say 10 minutes or one hour.
 By setting limits on the number of transactions from a single card within a specified time period, you can detect and prevent card testing attempts, as fraudsters often make multiple rapid transactions.

-Monitor real-time transaction
+Monitor real-time transactions

 Implement real-time transaction monitoring to track and analyze incoming transactions as they occur, allowing you to quickly identify suspicious patterns, irregularities, or any signs of card testing activity.
 Robust fraud monitoring facilitates timely intervention.
 This is vital to prevent fraudulent transactions being processed.